Most parties to a real estate closing have at least a basic understanding of the purpose of the closing process.

-An introduction to Real Estate Closing Costs in the State of Florida
+An Introduction to Real Estate Closing Costs in Florida

 The closing process, of course, takes place after a complete title, lien and permit search and analysis is completed on the property and several other milestones are met in accordance with the purchase agreement entered into by the buyer and seller.